Skip to content

 Mitochondrial Dysfunction

 Mitochondria are the parts of your cells that produce energy, and COVID-19 can disrupt how they work.
-When your cells don't make enough energy, this can affect the immune system, the brain, and the heart.
-Research suggests some of these changes may last beyond the initial illness (Yuan et al., 2025).
+When your cells don’t make enough energy, this can affect the immune system, the brain, and the heart.
+Research in people recovering from severe COVID-19 suggests some of these changes may last beyond the initial illness (Yuan et al., 2025).

 Immune Dysregulation

 After infection, the immune system can stay overactive or become confused.
-In some cases, it starts attacking the body's own tissues.
-This can affect the nervous system and the gut (Castanares-Zapatero et al., 2022).
+In some cases, it starts attacking the body’s own tissues.
+This can affect the nervous system and the gut.
+As a result, symptoms can continue long after the virus is gone (Castanares-Zapatero et al., 2022).
+Some people also develop mast cell activation syndrome (MCAS), where immune cells release too much histamine and other chemicals, causing flushing, hives, gut symptoms, and a racing heart.

 Viral Persistence

 In some people, pieces of the virus may remain in the body, especially in the gut.
-In others, the infection may wake up dormant viruses like Epstein-Barr (EBV) or HHV-6 (Castanares-Zapatero et al., 2022).
+In others, the infection may wake up dormant viruses like Epstein-Barr (EBV) or HHV-6.
+These reactivated viruses can contribute to fatigue and neurological symptoms (Castanares-Zapatero et al., 2022).

 Microvascular Dysfunction

-An emerging hypothesis suggests that tiny fibrinaloid microclots can form and block oxygen and nutrient delivery at the capillary level (Kell et al., 2024).
-This may help explain why therapies that improve tissue oxygenation, such as hyperbaric oxygen therapy (HBOT), can be helpful in some cases.
+An emerging hypothesis suggests that tiny fibrinaloid microclots can form and block oxygen and nutrient delivery at the capillary level.
+This may help explain the wide range of symptoms seen in long COVID, especially those related to fatigue and brain function (Kell et al., 2024).
+While still preliminary, it offers a possible reason why therapies that improve tissue oxygenation, such as hyperbaric oxygen therapy (HBOT), can be helpful in some cases.

 Autonomic Nervous System Dysregulation

 COVID-19 can disrupt the autonomic nervous system, which controls functions like heart rate, blood pressure, and digestion.
-This dysfunction often shows up as Postural Orthostatic Tachycardia Syndrome (POTS).
+This dysfunction—known as dysautonomia—often shows up as Postural Orthostatic Tachycardia Syndrome (POTS), where the heart rate rises abnormally when standing.
+This can lead to symptoms like dizziness, palpitations, fatigue, and brain fog.

-Long COVID can affect anyone who has had COVID-19, but some people are more likely to develop it.
-Older adults, women, and people with pre-existing conditions are at higher risk.
+Long COVID can affect anyone who has had COVID-19, but some people are more likely to develop it than others.

 Symptoms to Look For